engagebay/restapi/README.md

 }
 ```

-### 3.3 Create deal :
+### 3.3 Create a deal:
-- Accepts deal JSON as data in Post request to the url specified above, which creates new deal and returns the deal JSON with id field generated when new deal is created.
-If Post data includes valid deal id, respective deal is updated with the data sent in request.
-Milestone name should be same as the the one in the website and it is case sensitive.
-(If the milestone name is given in the wrong case, it will not be shown in the milestone view.)
+- Accepts deal JSON as data in Post request to the URL specified below.
+The call returns the deal JSON with id field generated when a new deal is created.
+If Post data includes valid deal id, the respective deal is updated with the data sent in the request.
+Milestone name should be same as the one in your account.
+Please note that it is case sensitive too.
+(If the milestone name is given incorrectly, it will not be shown in the milestone view.)
 - Each field is case sensitive.
 - Don't pass null value.
-- If you don't know value of field then either don't pass that field or pass empty data to a field.
+- If you don't know the value of field then don't pass that field at all or pass empty data for the field.

 ###### Endpoint
 POST dev/api/panel/deals/deal